Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 The Main Goal of Infection Control

-The main aim of infection control is to stop diseases from spreading.
-Good infection control prevents germs from going from one person to another and from surfaces to people.
+The main aim of infection prevention and control in healthcare is to stop diseases from spreading.
+Good infection control practices in nursing prevent germs from going from one person to another and from surfaces to people.
 It also stops diseases from spreading more, especially for people with weaker immune systems.

-Infection control programs are really important in hospitals and healthcare places.
+Infection control programs in hospitals are really important in healthcare settings.
 They help stop diseases from spreading, keeping patients and staff safe.
 These programs offer many advantages.

 - They improve patient care quality.
 When everyone follows the same rules about cleaning, handwashing, and protective gear, patients are safer from infections.